pic

 It can be intimidating to try a new treatment like TMS, especially if you've never tried any similar treatments that use energy.
 Fortunately, Innovative Psychiatry, LLC offers a warm and comfortable environment that makes the treatment both relaxing and enjoyable.

-During treatment, you recline in a comfortable chair with a pair of earplugs in your ears.
+During treatment, you recline in a comfortable chair with a pair of earplugs in your ears (optional).
 Your provider places an electromagnetic coil securely against your head, which switches on and off to produce electromagnetic pulses.
+They can adjust the level of magnetic energy throughout the process.
 To you, the pulses sound like a few seconds of tapping or clicking.

-The procedure takes about 30 minutes, and your provider can adjust the level of magnetic energy throughout the process.
+The procedure times vary between 3-20 minutes.
 When you leave, you can return to your typical daily routine, including work and driving.

 To find out more about TMS and if it fits into your care plan for OCD or depression, call Innovative Psychiatry, LLC, or book an appointment online today.